ondoheer/flask-zurb-foundation/README.rst

 	+-------------------------+----------+-------------------------------------------+

-			True	Will load most libraries and css minified FOUNDATION_CDN 				False	Will load most libraries from CDN FOUNDATION_ICONS			True	Will load the foundation icons css FOUNDATION_TEXT_DIRECTION	"ltr"	if set to 'rtl' will switch text reading orientation for languages that are read from right to left.
+FOUNDATION_CDN 				False	Will load most libraries from CDN FOUNDATION_ICONS			True	Will load the foundation icons css FOUNDATION_TEXT_DIRECTION	"ltr"	if set to 'rtl' will switch text reading orientation for languages that are read from right to left.